ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 identification of resources at the physical layer in primary versus backup paths, if the underlay resources are used for load balancing or for backup,
 * capability to model nodes, termination points, and links contained in a network, but also nodes and links shared between networks, and
-* provide relationships between networks, either for modelling of underlay and overlay or modelling network that contains multiple netwworks
+* relationships between networks, either for modelling of underlay and overlay or modelling network that contains multiple netwworks